The Ultimate Babyproofing Checklist

 Block or Babyproof Stairs

-Babies love stairs, but of course stairs can be dangerous.
-Parents can block stairs off with a baby gate or add carpeting, nonskid step pads, or a carpet runner to make stairs less slippery.
+Babies tend to love stairs, but of course stairs can be dangerous.
+You can block stairs off with a baby gate and/or add carpeting, nonskid step pads, or a carpet runner to make stairs less slippery.

 Paying for Babyproofing

-If they aren’t able to pay for babyproofing out of pocket, they could put the expense on a low- or no-interest credit card, look out for sales on their favorite items, or take out a home improvement loan.
+If you aren’t able to pay for babyproofing out of pocket, you might consider using a low- or no-interest credit card or taking out a personal loan for home improvement.

 The Takeaway